Spiritual Guide, Teacher

 The veil is organic

 Fragmentation is not a mistake.
-It is a structural part of being human that allows for specific types of learning — the very learning the soul came here for.
+It is a structural feature of being human — the necessary narrowing that allows for specific kinds of learning, encounter, and becoming.
+The soul did not come here despite the limitation.
+It came here through it.

 Insight two